core-wg/oscore/draft-ietf-core-object-security.md

 Outer option message fields (Class U or I) are used to support proxy operations.

 The sending endpoint SHALL include the Outer option message field present in the original message in the options part of the OSCORE message.
-All Outer option message fields, including Object-Security, SHALL be encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included Outer option message field.
+All Outer option message fields, including Object-Security, SHALL be encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included instance of Outer option message field.

 The processing of Outer options by the receiving endpoint is specified in {{ver-req}} and {{ver-res}}.